dfinity/internet-identity/src/internet_identity/stable_memory/README.md

 # Stable Memory Tests

-These test serve two purposes:
+These tests serve two purposes:
 * Ensure backward compatibility with our stable memory format.
 * Show that we can indeed fully recover in case of a disaster, assuming we have a backup of the stable memory.